This post may contain affiliate links. Please read our disclosure policy.

 First, shuck or remove the husks off of your corn.
 This can be done by peeling back the green husks starting at the end with the silks.
 Remove any of the fine silks when finished.

 Second, heat the pan before putting in the oil.
 Also, it helps to use an oil with a higher smoking point instead of butter.
+If you want that buttery goodness with a high smoke point, though, you can use ghee.

 Third, if you tend the kernels too frequently, they won’t sear.
 The best-tasting corn has browned and blackened areas on the edges where they develop a crispy char.